 A group tour of the Inca Trail typically costs between $700 to $800.
 The government strictly regulates daily access to the Inca Trail, so these tours are often more expensive than any Salkantay Trek tour.
 Consider an average increase of $200 for permits and porters.
 Before you book your Inca Trail trek, keep these additional tips for planning your budget:

 2. Check if the company offers comprehensive transportation services.
-For example, some companies do not provide bus service from Machu Picchu to Aguas Calientes.
+For instance, some companies do not provide bus service from Machu Picchu to Aguas Calientes.
 A negative experience at the end of the tour might spoil the whole journey.

 • Salkantay Trek

-You don't need permits to go on the Salkantay Trekking.
+You don't need permits to go on the Salkantay Trek.
 However, you'll still need tickets to access Machu Picchu and train tickets to return to Cusco.
-A Salkantay Trek tour ranges between US$ 550 and US$ 650 on average.
-Consider these tips before booking your tour:
+On average, a Salkantay Trek tour costs between US$550 and US$650

 1. Avoid the lowest-priced trips for this hike.
 Suppose you are participating in a hike for many days at a high altitude in possibly terrible weather.
 In that case, you should always book with a reliable company with expert tour guides and appropriate camping equipment at heights of 3,000 meters or more.